 At MOSTLY AI, we have seen large insurance companies flying data scientists over to other countries in order to access data in a compliant way.
 Life and non-life business lines are strictly separated, making cross-selling and intelligence sharing impossible to do.
 Cloud adoption is the way to go, however, it’s still a distant future for a lot of traditional insurance companies, whose hands are tied by regulatory compliance.
 Insurance companies should consider using synthetic data for data sharing.

-Since AI-generated synthetic data retains the intelligence contained within the original data it was modelled on, it provides a perfect proxy for data-driven collaborations and other datasharing activities.
-Synthetic data can safely and compliantly uploaded to cloud servers, giving a much needed boost to teams looking to access high-quality fuel for their AI and machine learning projects.
+Since AI-generated synthetic data retains the intelligence contained within the original data it was modelled on, it provides a perfect proxy for data-driven collaboration and other datasharing activities.
+Synthetic data can safely and compliantly be uploaded to cloud servers, giving a much needed boost to teams looking to access high-quality fuel for their AI and machine learning projects.

 Humana, one of the largest North American health insurance providers created a Synthetic Data Exchange to facilitate the development of new products and solutions by independent developers.
-Providers are also using synthetic data to improve the accuracy of predicitve analytics in healthcare.

-IoT DRIVEN AI
+IoT driven AI

-Smart home devices are the most obvious examples of how sensor data can be leveraged for predictive analytics to predict, detect and even prevent insurance events.
+Smart home devices are the most obvious example of how sensor data can be leveraged for predictive analytics to predict, detect and even prevent insurance events.
 Home insurance products paired with smart home electronics can offer a powerful combination with competitive pricing and tons of possibilities for cost reduction.

 Telematics can and most likely will revolutionize the way cars are insured, alerting drivers and companies of possibly dangerous driving behaviors and situations.
 Health data from smart watches can pave the way for early interventions and prevent health issues on time.
 Win-win situations for providers and policy holders as long as data privacy can be guaranteed.